chef/chef-web-docs/content/ctl_chef_solo.md

 `-d`, `--daemonize`

 : Run the executable as a daemon.
 This option may not be used in the same command with the `--[no-]fork` option.
 This option is only available on machines that run in UNIX or Linux environments.
-For machines that are running Microsoft Windows that require similar functionality, use the `chef-client::service` recipe in the `chef-client` cookbook: <https://supermarket.chef.io/cookbooks/chef-client>.
-This will install a Chef Infra Client service under Microsoft Windows using the Windows Service Wrapper.
+For machines that are running Windows that require similar functionality, use the `chef-client::service` recipe in the `chef-client` cookbook: <https://supermarket.chef.io/cookbooks/chef-client>.
+This will install a Chef Infra Client service under Windows using the Windows Service Wrapper.

 `-E ENVIRONMENT_NAME`, `--environment ENVIRONMENT_NAME`